walcht/walcht/about.md

 # About

+In a hurry?
+Consider reading the more compact, public [CV](/public_cv.pdf) version.

-I am a software engineer specializing in the domain of computer graphics (i.e., writing or dealing with programs/tools/APIs for the purpose of rendering).
-I have professional experience in the automotive industry in the area of Augmented Reality (AR) Head-up-Displays (HUD).
+I am a software engineer specializing in the domain of computer graphics (i.e., writing or dealing with programs/tools/APIs for the purpose of rendering) and high performance computing (i.e., multi-threading, parallel programming, etc.).
+I have professional experience in the automotive industry in the area of Augmented Reality (AR) Head-up-Displays (HUD) (see [AR-HUD Software Engineer @ Volkswagen AG](#ar-hud-software-engineer--volkswagen-ag---cariad) for detailed description).

 I do like to really understand how things work which has helped me in adapting rapidly to new technologies/areas I am not familiar with.

-I am proficient in:
-- C# (Unity game engine programming and ASP.Net)
-- C++ (for graphics programming and for GUIs: Qt, WxWidgets)
+From time to time, I like to write what-I-think-are high-quality guides -- you can check them [here](/guides) :-).

+I have a keen interest for FOSS projects -- I try to use them whenever possible to avoid vendor lock-ins, contribute back to the community, and promote *better* alternatives to shady-licensed software.

+I am *proficient* (yeah - I know - this is a non-quantifiable term that is thrown out everywhere :-/) in:
+- **C#** -- Game Development using **Unity Game Engine**, back-end web development using **ASP.Net**, and other misc dotnet-based desktop applications
+- **C++** -- Graphics programming (**Vulkan**, **OpenGL**, **SDL**), network programming, and GUIs using: **Qt**, **Dear ImGui**, and **WxWidgets**
-- Python (for scripting, fast prototyping, parsing, and data analysis)
+- **Python** -- General purpose scripting, sockets network programming, fast prototyping, parsing, data analysis, and, God forbid, GUI programming using **Tkinter**.
-- TypeScript (for frontend rendering on the Web: threejs, d3js, Deck.gl, etc.)
+- **TypeScript** -- Front-end rendering on the Web using: **threejs**, **d3js**, **Deck.gl**, etc.

-I can *somewhat* program in:
+I can *somewhat* (somewhat means that I can understand a given codebase but not necessarily write production-ready software) program in:

-- C (writing projects to better understand low-level concepts)
+- C -- Writing projects to better understand low-level concepts
-- Lua (Neovim configurations and professional use in automotive industry)
+- Lua -- Neovim configurations and professional use in automotive industry (proprietary Engine customization -- see [basemark's Rocksolid AR][basemark-rocksolid-ar])
+- Bash -- General purpose scripting tasks

 # Contact